ThanhNam-Tech/im-learning-fr-/Lec 2 ML Model.md

 as in the real worlds, to maximine the accuracy of the function, we could upgrade it in to ax^2 or even ax^3

 ### 🧠 Insights & Reflections
+He only gave a general explanation of how the function works in two dimensions.
+However, in some specific cases, I think we classify information based on whether the function's output (the y-value) is positive or negative, which essentially indicates which side of the boundary the point lies on.

+### 🤔 Questions I Had

+so in those modern function, do they claaify information by the value of y ?

+<br><br>
+<br><br>
+<br><br>

+## Lec 2.5 ML Model Process pt4 - 5 July 2025
+### 🔑 Key Takeaways

+### 📊 Real-World Examples

+### 🧠 Insights & Reflections

 ### 🤔 Questions I Had

 # All The Questions I Had In Lec 2